-The Athletics Department reported no Level I or Level II violations (formerly classified as "major" violations) and 15 Level III or Level IV violations (formerly classified as "secondary" violations) to the NCAA in 2017-18.
-These numbers are consistent with reports from previous years.
-UW-Madison's report includes a detailed list of Level III and Level IV violations in Appendix J.
+The Athletics Department reported no Level I or Level II violations (formerly classified as "major" violations) and 14 Level III or Level IV violations (formerly classified as "secondary" violations) to the NCAA in 2019-20.
+UW-Madison's report includes a detailed list of Level III and Level IV violations in Appendix I.